-Embedded Ethics is a new program that integrates custom-designed ethics modules into a range of courses across the university.
+Embedded Ethics, led by Alison Simmons and Jeff Behrends, is a program that integrates custom-designed ethics modules into a range of courses across the university.
 This program is an expansion of Embedded EthiCS, a successful collaboration between the faculties of Philosophy and Computer Science at Harvard University that introduces ethics curriculum into existing CS courses.

 The Scientific Citizenship Initiative at Harvard Medical School, led by Angela DePace, is seeking to ensure that scientific research training and practice incorporate civic engagement as a professional responsibility and method for learning key skills for professional success, such as leadership, ethics and communication.